blok-hamster/ZK_TRACE/sdk/readme.md

 zkTrace is a protocol that combines the power of blockchain for trustlessness, and zero knowledge for privacy, to provide safe and confidential business processes, correctly order events and increase work flow at no cost (gasless).

 The protocol provides the Trace Agreement smart contract that handles the entire lifecycle of the supply chain.
 The Trace Agreement contract becomes active after an agreement has been met between supplier and buyer.
+A cryptographic zero knowledge proof is generated for the trace agreement.
 This is to validate the private collaborations between parties without leaking sensitive data.

 It is built to ensure easy and trustless agreement between corporations and entities.